-If you're serious about embracing frugality and rejecting consumerism as part of an overall strategy to build wealth for your family, there's one big thing you must accept: most of what you do, say and think will be quite a bit different from everyone else around you.
+If you're serious about embracing frugality and rejecting consumerism as part of an overall strategy to build wealth for your family, there's one big thing you must accept: most of what you do, say and think will be quite different from everyone around you.

 You'll experience social pressure from every direction and with every degree of subtlety: from colleagues, friends and family still plugged into the work/spend matrix, from the advertiser supported media surrounding us.... and even from your own ego, which will try nearly any tactic to get you back into the herd with everyone else.